-Health in Ayurveda is being symptom free.
-Smooth functioning of digestive system, no disturbances in sleep and nothing interfering with the flow of energy during the day.
-All of your operating system will be operating well and to be healthy from an Ayurvedic standpoint.
+Health in Ayurveda is symptom-free.
+The smooth functioning of the digestive system, no disturbances in sleep, and nothing interfering with the flow of energy during the day.
+All of your operating systems will be operating well and to be healthy from an Ayurvedic standpoint.

 So, how do we cause this?
 How do we create this disease in the body?
-What cause the primordial cause of disease, the number one cause of disease is forgetting that you are not a ‘dosha’.
+What causes the primordial cause of disease, the number one cause of the disease is forgetting that you are not a ‘dosha’.

 A ‘dosha’ is a fault.
 A ‘dosha’ is a problem.
-A ‘dosha’ is an energy that creates imbalance.
+A ‘dosha’ is an energy that creates an imbalance.
 You are not ‘vata’, ‘pitta’ or ‘kapha’.
-What you are is beyond all that but your tendencies drive you towards imbalance and those tendencies are ‘vata’, ‘pitta’ or ‘kapha’.
+What you are is beyond all that but your tendencies drive you towards imbalance and those tendencies are ‘vata’, ‘pitta’, or ‘kapha’.

-The first cause of disease is called unwholesome conjunction of the senses with their objects.
-What this means?
-When you are cold a wholesome conjunction is to warm yourself up.
+The first cause of the disease is called the unwholesome conjunction of the senses with their objects.
+What does this mean?
+When you are cold wholesome conjunction is to warm yourself up.
 When you are overly moist wholesome conjunction is to do something that will dry you off.
-When you are tired a wholesome conjunction is to allow your senses to rest.
+When you are tired wholesome conjunction is to allow your senses to rest.
 But how often do we really do this, how often do we really work opposite what our tendencies are.